cakephp/docs/pt/migrations.rst

 Criando Migrations
 ===================

-Migration files are stored in the **config/Migrations** directory of your application.
-The name of the migration files are prefixed with the date in which they were created, in the format **YYYYMMDDHHMMSS_MigrationName.php**.
-Here are examples of migration filenames:

 Arquivos de migração são armazeados no diretório **config/Migrations** da sua aplicação.
 O nome dos arquivos de migração têm como prefixo a data em que foram criados, no formato **YYYYMMDDHHMMSS_MigrationName.php**.
 Aqui são exemplos de arquivos de migração: